Multilingualism in employee and student representation

 Tools and services

-In February 2023 a course on receptive Dutch that has been developed especially for international employee and student representatives will start again.
+Twice a year, usually in February and September, courses on receptive Dutch for meetings and administration, specially developed for international medezeggenschappers, start.
 In this course, you will learn everything about the Dutch meeting culture, administrative language, and how you can use luistertaal to have multilingual meetings.
 This means that special attention will be paid to the development of receptive skills (reading and listening) in Dutch.
 The duration of the course is about 20 weeks and there are two classes per week each of 1.75 hours.
-International staff members can apply via the development guide and international students that wish to enroll or receive more information can contact the coordinator Multilingualism & Participation Frederike Groothoff.
+International staff members can apply via the development guide and international students that wish to enroll or receive more information can contact multilingualism@uu.nl.

 Toolkit Multilingual Meetings